MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 # Adopt the cloud

-The adopt methodology is where you start benefiting from the cloud.
-You will adopt cloud technologies that improve your business.
-You will introduce new processes that minimize costs, and you will transform your business to meet your goals.
+The adopt methodology is where you start seeing the benefits of the cloud.
+You will adopt cloud technologies that let you focus on building better solutions for your customers.
+You will introduce new processes and tools that streamline development and operations so you can rapidly meet customer needs.
 This series of articles will help you tailor your cloud adoption approach around your goals.
 Your goals will be at the center of each decision.
 You will find concrete steps to follow that will help you adopt the cloud and transform your business.

 There are three common approaches for adopting the cloud: migrate, modernize, and innovate.
 Each cloud adoption approach has different goals, solutions, and benefits (*see figure*).